Mailu/Mailu/docs/reverse.rst

     volumes:
       - "$ROOT/certs:/certs"

 Then on your own frontend, point to these local ports.
-In practice, you only need to point to the HTTPS port (as the HTTP port simply redirects there).
-Here is an example Nginx configuration:
+You need to point to the HTTP and HTTPS port to ensure that letsencrypt is able to obtain certificates from the url http://your-domain/.well-known.
+All other requests will be automatically forwarded to https.
+Here is an example Nginx configuration (assuming you mapped your certs volume to /srv/docker/mailu/certs/):

 .. code-block:: nginx